piyush1prasad/CSC510_Group29_Project3/docs/add_recurring.md

 This is the main function used to implement the add feature.
 It pop ups a menu on the bot asking the user to choose their expense category, after which control is given to post_category_selection(message, bot) for further proccessing.
 It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the main code.py function.

 2. post_category_selection(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the run(message, bot): function in the add_recurring.py file.
-It requests the user to enter the amount they have spent on the expense category chosen and then passes control to post_amount_input(message, bot): for further processing.
+It requests the user to enter the amount they have spent on the expense category chosen and then passes control to post_amount_input(message, bot): for further processing only if the user doesnot Cancel the operation.

 3. post_amount_input(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_category_selection(message, bot): function in the add_recurring.py file.
-It takes the amount entered by the user, validates it with helper.validate() and then calls post_duration(message, bot): for further processing.
+If the operation is not cancelled it takes the amount entered by the user, validates it with helper.validate() and then calls post_duration(message, bot): for further processing.

 4. post_duration(message, bot):
  It takes 2 arguments for processing - **message** which is the message from the user, and **bot** which is the telegram bot object from the post_amount_input(message, bot): function in the add_recurring.py file.
-It takes the duration entered by the user, validates it with helper.validate() and then calls add_user_record to store it.
+If the operation is not cancelled it takes the duration entered by the user, validates it with helper.validate() and then calls add_user_record to store it.

 5. add_user_record(chat_id, record_to_be_added):
  Takes 2 arguments - **chat_id** or the chat_id of the user's chat, and **record_to_be_added** which is the expense record to be added to the store.
 It then stores this expense record in the store.